njones777/Noah-Jones-777/README.md

 - 👋 Hi, I’m @Noah-Jones-777
-- 👀 I’m interested in Computer Science
+- 👀 I’m interested in Computer Science and Cyber security
-- 🌱 I’m currently learning Computer Science
+- 🌱 I’m currently learning Golang
-- 💞️ I’m looking to collaborate on Computer Science
-- 📫 to reach me Email me at nmj010@latech.edu
+- 📫 to reach me Email me at nmj010@latech.edu or noahjones7771031@gmail.com

 <!---
 Noah-Jones-777/Noah-Jones-777 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.